ZachJDev/Probility/README.md

 `usePool : false` will skip any pool initialization and cause the `chooseFomPool()` method to return an error.
 This is useful when dealing with very large collections of objects that have different probabilities of being chosen.
-In most cases, `usePool` can be left as `true`; it's only downside is the size of the created array, and the speed gained from `chooseFromPool()` is usually worth it.
+In most cases, `usePool` can be left as `true`; its only downside is the size of the created array, and the speed gained from `chooseFromPool()` is usually worth it.

 ### `frequencyTest(callback, n)`